Skip to content

 4. Prompt — Assemble the prompt with bootstrap context files, run metadata, and task details

-5. Run — Invoke Claude Code as a subprocess with the assembled prompt
+5. Run — Invoke the configured agent as a subprocess with the assembled prompt

 6. Commit — Read the COMMIT.md file written by the agent, stage all changes, and commit